OpenFogStack/matterHub/README.md

 edit the example config with your favorite text editor:
 `vi config`

-replace YOUR MATTER HUB DIR with the path to the matter hub dir (if you cloned into your home directory it should look like this:
+replace YOUR MATTER HUB DIR with the path to the matter hub dir.
+If you cloned into your home directory it should look like this:
 ```
 set MATTER_HUB_DIR "~/matterHub"
 ```